LoginRadius/docs/content/tutorial/python/index.md

 ---
 title: "Get started with Python"
 tags: ["Python", "GetStarted"]
-description: "This is a tutorial with IDX and python sdk implmentation."
+description: "This is a tutorial with IDX and python sdk implementation."
 path: "/tutorial/python"
 ---